 Learn More About the Design of the Wildlife Crossing Structures that Could Reconnect East Vail Pass

 The Vail Pass Wildlife Byway protects one the most intact and important habitats for many wildlife species along the mountain corridors.
 But, wildlife movement and habitat is at risk due to the increasing traffic.

 Now that the The I-70 East Vail Pass Wildlife Crossings Feasibility Study is complete, next steps include conducting environmental review processes, completing final engineering designs, and constructing the mitigation infrastructure.

 with Citizen science

 Wildlife monitoring is an essential step in assessing how effective wildlife crossing structures are in restoring wildlife movement corridors.
-Citizen science volunteers have been helping to monitor wildlife in the area surrounding the proposed overpass using motion-triggered cameras since 2015.
+Citizen scientists have been helping monitor wildlife using remote triggered cameras along East Vail Pass since 2015.
 Nearly every species of wildlife found in Colorado’s high mountains has been documented using habitat in the Vail Pass Wildlife Byway.

 Citizen Science monitoring is brought to you by our partners, Rocky Mountain Wild and Denver Zoo

 Your Help is Critical